 - Risk to personal, medical, or financial information: Many illegitimate Internet drug outlets do not protect customers’ personal information with SSL (Secure Socket Layer) encryption, leaving your medical and financial information vulnerable to anyone who might want to use it for their own gain.
 Furthermore, evidence indicates that illegitimate prescribing outlets frequently sell their customer lists to other illegitimate online drug outlets and operators of Internet scam and pornography sites.
 By buying drugs from an illegitimate Internet outlet, you may be identifying yourself as someone who is a good target for rip-off schemes.

-Counterfeit drugs: The World Health Organization estimates that medicines purchased over the Internet from outlets that conceal their actual physical address are counterfeit in over 50% of cases.
-Worldwide counterfeit drug sales are increasing at nearly twice the pace of legitimate drug sales, estimated at 13% annually by the Center for Medicine in the Public Interest, and are expected to expand to a $75 billion industry in 2010.
+- Counterfeit drugs: The World Health Organization estimates that medicines purchased over the Internet from outlets that conceal their actual physical address are counterfeit in over 50% of cases.
+Worldwide counterfeit drug sales are increasing at nearly twice the pace of legitimate drug sales, estimated at 13% annually by the Center for Medicine in the Public Interest.

 Many counterfeit drugs are manufactured in Asian, Latin American, and Eastern European countries.
 The content of counterfeit drugs ranges from crude mixtures of glue, chalk, and sugar to nearly exact chemical replicas of complex medicines.
 Because these drugs are neither properly produced nor regulated, it is nearly impossible for patients to know exactly what they are getting.